 Brexit impact on businesses for EU and UK companies

-Despite the fact that Brexit having been delayed to April 12th if the UK deal is not passed, or to May 22nd if the Parliament accepts Theresa May’s deal, it still remains unclear what the consequences of Brexit will be for UK and EU businesses.
+Despite Brexit having been delayed to April 12th if the UK deal is not passed or to May 22nd if the Parliament accepts Theresa May’s deal, it still remains unclear what the consequences of Brexit will be for UK and EU businesses.
 Companies are still trying to understand what is going to happen after the final deadline, whenever it will be.
-In this post, we share some of the guidelines issued by official organizations about how to deal with Brexit.
+In this post, we share some of the guidelines issued by official organisations about how to deal with Brexit.
 They are particularly relevant for businesses in the industrial sector.
-We also make some observations on the future use of the English language in the EU.
+We also make some observations on the future use of the English language.

 Brexit consequences: the EU guidelines on industrial products

-The European Union has tried to provide answers about some consequences of Brexit by issuing a series of guidelines in the form of a Q&A document, published on 1 February 2019, related to industrial products and to the legislation that will have to be applied if the UK becomes a “third country” on the withdrawal date, without a ratified withdrawal agreement (“no-deal Brexit”).
+The European Union has tried to provide answers about some consequences of Brexit by issuing a series of guidelines in the form of a Q&A document, published on 1 February 2019, related to industrial products and to the legislation that will have to be applied if the UK becomes a ‘third country’ on 30 March, without a ratified withdrawal agreement (‘no-deal Brexit’).

-The aforementioned EU guidelines focus on a series of concepts that have also been summarized in a publication on the consequences of Brexit by Qarad, a Belgian company specializing in Regulatory Affairs and Quality Systems for the IVD and Medical Device industry, in an attempt to shed some light on the issue in view of the approaching deadline.
+The aformentioned EU guidelines focus on a series of concepts that have also been summarised in a publication on the consequences of Brexit by Qarad, a Belgian company specialising in Regulatory Affairs and Quality Systems for the IVD and Medical Device industry, in an attempt to shed some light on the issue in view of the forthcoming deadline.
 Here are the main points highlighted by both documents:

-Goods placed on the EU market before the withdrawal date, that is, goods distributed in the EU, manufactured in the EU, imported into or manufactured in the EU and delivered on or after the withdrawal date, will continue to be available without undergoing any modifications, as they were placed on the market before that date;
+Goods placed on the EU market before the withdrawal date, that is, goods distributed in the EU, manufactured in the EU, imported into or manufactured in the EU and delivered on or after 29 March, will continue to be available without undergoing any modifications, as they were placed on the market before the withdrawal date;

-Regulatory compliance: agents or representatives based in the UK, with responsibility for EU regulatory compliance, will cease to have any authority on the date of the UK’s withdrawal.
+Regulatory compliance: those based in the UK, with responsibility for regulatory compliance, will cease to have any authority on the date of the UK’s withdrawal.
 Regardless of when products were placed on the market, manufacturers will have to appoint a new representative based in the EU.
-Goods to be placed on the market after the withdrawal date will have to be re-labelled in compliance with EU legislation; goods placed on the market in the 27 remaining EU member countries (EU-27) before the withdrawal will be considered correctly labelled;
+Goods to be placed on the market after the withdrawal date will have to be re-labelled in compliance with EU legislation; goods placed on the market in the EU-27 before the withdrawal will be considered correctly labelled;

 Importers (of products imported via the UK and placed on the EU market before or on the withdrawal date): according to guidelines published by the EU, UK-based importers and manufacturers will no longer be EU operators as of the withdrawal date.
 So those receiving goods from UK manufacturers or UK-based importers will become importers, and will no longer be distributors, if they make a product available in the EU for the first time;